-The Every Child Online public–private partnership between ESA and UK satellite network operator Avanti Communications under ESA’s ARTES partner programme, is set to bring affordable reliable satellite broadband services to schools and their local communities in sub-Saharan Africa.
+The Every Child Online public–private partnership between ESA and satellite network operator Avanti Communications (UK) is set to bring affordable and reliable satellite broadband services to schools and their local communities in sub-Saharan Africa.

 While new-generation satellites offer greater speed and flexibility at lower cost, ground infrastructures and satellite services in Africa have not kept pace, stifling growth.

-Every Child Online (ECO) is aiming at new ground technologies and new services that will exploit the latest capabilities of Avanti’s Hylas-4 telecom satellite, which will be operational by mid-2017.
+Every Child Online (ECO) is aiming at new ground technologies and services that will exploit the latest capabilities of Avanti’s Hylas-4 telecom satellite.

 This will help Europe to establish a strong foothold in this growing market through reducing costs and improving services for end users and communities using pay-as-you-go wifi hotspots for Internet access.